Philippe de Vomécourt: Surrender of a German army

 In early September 1944, German forces under General Botho Elster were retreating northward from southern France, attempting to join forces with German forces retreating from Normandy.
 The Germans were threatened every step of the way by French resistance groups, now called the French Forces of the Interior (FFI).
 Realizing that he was unable to join with other German forces, Elster proposed to surrender to the American army, not wishing to soil his military reputation by surrendering to the irregular forces of the resistance and fearing that the resistance forces might seek revenge on his troops after a surrender.
 Elster negotiated a surrender agreement with American General Robert C. Macon.
 The Germans were separated from the American army by 100 km with the intervening territory controlled by the FFI forces.
 Macon agreed that the Germans would keep their small arms and march unopposed through the FFI territory to Beaugency where the surrender ceremony would take place.

 Vomécourt opposed the agreement and he traveled overland for 300 km to the headquarters of American General George S. Patton to attempt to have the terms of the surrender re-negotiated.
 Vomécourt feared the proposed march of the Germans through FFI territory would become violent and that the terms of the German surrender violated the "unconditional surrender" policy of the allies.
 Vomécourt said Patton agreed with him and gave him a letter delaying the movement of the German soldiers until new terms could be negotiated.
-During his return to the FFI forces, Vomécourt was injured in an automobile accident and consequently was not able to deliver the letter to General Macon in time to stop the German's armed march through FFI territory.
-Macon refused to see him.
+During his return to the FFI forces, Vomécourt was injured in an automobile accident and consequently was delayed and unable to deliver the letter to General Macon in time to stop the German's armed march through FFI territory.
+When he arrived at Macon's headquarters, Macon refused to see him.

 As it turned out, the march proceeded without violence and the formal surrender of nearly 20,000 Germans to the Americans took place on September 16, 1944.
 The French resistance forces were furious that they had been excluded from the negotiations and the surrender.
 To add insult to injury, French civilians "who had next to nothing" looked on as the Americans distributed rations and luxuries to the German soldiers and the Germans destroyed their arms and equipment, much of it stolen from French civilians.
 American flags were torn down and outraged letters were published in local and national newspapers.